 Gold Point area showing main veins, workings and ore shoots.

 Silver Range’s East Gold Point Property covers the structural and stratigraphic extension of the main workings and mineralization at Gold Point to the southeast over a distance of 2.25 km.
 Silver Range acquired the property by purchase and staking in 2019.
-Historical exploration in the East Gold Point Property area was frustrated by relatively thick overburden but the region was nonetheless a major focus of attention during development in the 1930’s.
-The nearby Dietmann Shaft and workings connecting to the Dunfee Shaft in particular were driven by a theory that the Orleans vein branched from potentially rich and thicker vein southeast of the exposed and exploited veins.
-Historical workings on the East Gold Point Property include two shafts with limited drifting (Lucky Boy and Hornsilver America shafts).
+Historic exploration in the East Gold Point Property area was frustrated by relatively thick overburden but the region was nonetheless a major focus of attention during development in the 1930’s.
+The nearby Dieckmann Shaft and workings connecting to the Dunfee Shaft in particular were driven by a theory that the Orleans vein branched from potentially rich and thicker vein southeast of the exposed and exploited veins.
+Historic workings on the East Gold Point Property include two shafts with limited drifting (Lucky Boy and Hornsilver America shafts).
 Initial underground sampling at the Hornsilver America workings returned up to 13.7 g/t Au from grab samples and 1.2 m @ 2.65 g/t Au from chip samples.